mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 > Gateway=192.168.10.1

 !!!
-The Mender client will roll back the deployment if there is no network when it boots from the updated partition, detected by that it is not able to report the final update status to the server.
-This helps ensure that you can always deploy a new update to your device, even when fatal conditions occur.
+The Mender client will roll back the deployment if it is not able to report the final update status to the server when it boots from the updated partition.
+This helps ensure that you can always deploy a new update to your device, even when fatal conditions like network misconfiguration occur.

 ### Set the rootfs Image ID

 When you upload this image (below), it is very important that you use the right Image ID, which is used to decide if a given update is already installed or not.
-Mender will skip a deployment if it sees that the Image ID in a deployment is the same as the Image ID for a given device.
+Mender will skip a deployment for a given device if it sees that the Image ID in a deployment is the same as the one installed.

 Furthermore, the disk image we wrote to the SD card might have the same Image ID in its rootfs partitions as the rootfs we downloaded above.